awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

   where anomaly_detection(value) > @score_cutoff;
 ```

-### Character Set Requirement for Amazon SageMaker Functions that Return Strings<a name="note-character-set-of-ml-functions-return-type"></a>
+### Character Set Requirement for SageMaker Functions that Return Strings<a name="note-character-set-of-ml-functions-return-type"></a>

- We recommend specifying a character set of `utf8mb4` as the return type type for your Amazon SageMaker functions that return string values\.
+ We recommend specifying a character set of `utf8mb4` as the return type type for your SageMaker functions that return string values\.
 If that isn't practical, use a large enough string length for the return type to hold a value represented in the `utf8mb4` character set\.
 The following example shows how to declare the `utf8mb4` character set for your function\.

 ```
 CREATE FUNCTION my_ml_func(...)
 RETURNS VARCHAR(5) CHARSET utf8mb4 ALIAS ...
 ```

- Currently, each Amazon SageMaker function that returns a string uses the character set `utf8mb4` for the return value\.
+ Currently, each SageMaker function that returns a string uses the character set `utf8mb4` for the return value\.
 The return value uses this character set even if your ML function declares a different character set for its return type implicitly or explicitly\.
 If your ML function declares a different character set for the return value, the returned data might be silently truncated if you store it in a table column that isn't long enough\.
 For example, a query with a `DISTINCT` clause creates a temporary table\.
 Thus, the ML function result might be truncated due to the way strings are handled internally during a query\.

 ## Using Amazon Comprehend for Sentiment Detection<a name="using-amazon-comprehend-for-sentiment-detection"></a>